 - Encourage them to think about their interests and career aspirations.
 A good starting point is too browse the study areas on Curtin’s Courses website for ideas.
 There they’ll find some career suggestions and Curtin courses that relate to those careers.

 Curtin University offers Career Voyage, which builds students and future students confidence in their own decision making process.
 They find careers they love and make decisions based on reliable, well-researched software.
 Career Voyage takes them to the next stage in their career journey and generals Occupation Interest profiles, 20 job suggestions ranked in order of suitability, detailed job information and qualification requirements.
-Make an appointment to discuss career options, alternative pathways and course or admission criteria with one of our course advisors.
+To make an appointment to discuss alternative pathways and course or admission criteria with one of our course advisors, phone 1300 222 888.

 Being a university student is a valuable experience that can enrich all areas of a student’s life.
 It will give your child an opportunity to increase knowledge and learn more about a chosen field on both a theoretical and practical basis, while at the same time moving closer toward gaining a respected qualification and preferred career.